Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-As both a mental health and Christian writer, I have noticed that the term “schizophrenia’ has been used in Christian publications and websites (see references below) to describe a spiritual condition of split personality, disorderly thinking, or double-mindedness.
-When I see the phrase ‘spiritual schizophrenia,’ I see red.
+As a mental health and Christian writer, I have noticed that the term “schizophrenia" has been used in Christian publications and websites (see references below).
+This term has been used to describe a spiritual condition of split personality, disorderly thinking, or double-mindedness.
+When I see the phrase "spiritual schizophrenia," I see red.

 It upsets me when people misuse the s-word because this phrase is often used as a spiritual analogy based on misconceptions and wrong concepts about this mental disorder.
-The use of this phrase also uses the s-word as a bad thing that we should avoid, contributing to stigma.
+The s-word is used to describe a bad thing that we should avoid, contributing to stigma.

 You see, I know exactly what schizophrenia is.
-Someone close to me has this condition, and for over ten years I have met many people with this and other types of mental illness in hospital wards, mental health institutions, and outpatient clinics.
+Someone close to me has this condition.
+For more than ten years, I have met many other people with this and other types of mental illness in hospital wards, mental health institutions, and outpatient clinics.
 I monitor news on mental disorders and have written many articles on the subject.

 According to the American Psychiatric Association, schizophrenia is a chronic brain disorder that affects approximately one percent of the general population.
-I have seen other experts refer to it as a chemical imbalance in the brain.
+Some experts refer to it as a chemical imbalance in the brain.

 Relapse can occur on occasion, especially during times of stress.
 Fortunately, many patients can manage their condition with the right treatment plans prescribed and monitored by psychiatrists.
 Their symptoms can improve over time.